nvim-pack/nvim-spectre/README.md

   is_block_ui_break = false -- mapping backspace and enter key to avoid ui break open_template      = {
     -- an template to use on open function
-    -- see the 'custom function' section bellow to learn how to configure the template -- { search_text = 'text1', replace_text = '', path = "" }
+    -- see the 'custom function' section below to learn how to configure the template -- { search_text = 'text1', replace_text = '', path = "" }
   }
 })